unpunnyfuns/tokens/src/references/README.md

 ## Overview

 The references module provides comprehensive support for resolving token references within design token documents.
-It handles DTCG reference format (`{path.to.token}`), JSON Schema format (`#/path/to/token`), and detects circular dependencies using sophisticated graph algorithms.
+It handles DTCG reference format (`{path.to.token}`) and JSON Schema format (`#/path/to/token`).

 The module features robust error recovery, continuing resolution even when some references fail, and provides detailed diagnostics for debugging complex reference chains.
 It supports nested references, composite values, arrays, and partial resolution modes for flexible integration scenarios.